 A visit to the Nelson i-SITE Visitor Information Centre is a must if you are on holiday in New Zealand.
 It is tourism oriented and has a complete information available for every attraction here in Nelson.
 Most of the information and guide maps here are free.
 It has a nice location in central Nelson and equipped with a friendly and helpful staff.
 It is an i-site with high foot traffic.
 The staff is efficient and pleasant and there are also many brochures and books about hiking in the city.

 World of Wearable Art & Classic Cars Museum

-The World of Wearable Art & Classic Cars Museum is an interesting museum.
+is an interesting museum.
 There is an exhibition of tailored dresses for the famous and the not so famous people of New Zealand with very different styles and sometimes a little scary.
 The museum about the classic cars is quite large and offers a lot of diversity.

 You will be amused by the variety of collections when you walk around there.
 The wonderful exhibits about “clothing” is nicely exposed and with appropriate background music.
 A stunning and beautiful celebration of textile designers, which brings this successful presentation to amaze the consciousness of every viewer.
 Very special and definitely worth a visit!

 The Founders Park pays great attention to the detail and history of Nelson.
 The buildings and equipment were compiled from “ancient times” and presented as a very interesting open-air museum.
 A small local brewery with historic roots is also located on the premises.
 In 1986, the city inaugurated an open-air museum where about 30 buildings from the Nelson region were gathered, some still have the original concept and design, such as St. Peter’s Church from the late 19th century.